Score big by serving some of these crowd-pleasing appetizers at your party.

 spread and a sprinkle of finely diced apples and toasted pecans.

-spicy, use a smaller amount of red pepper.
+reduce the amount of red pepper.

 deli seciton of your grocery store.

 A great finger food for game day, your guests will love grabbing a handful of these peanuts with a twist!